HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 has found the project to be exempt.
 As evidence of CEQA compliance, a date

-stamped copy'of that notice must bemaintained by the applicant in the protect
+stamped copy bf that notice must be maintained by the applicant in the project

 files.